skijit/notes/programming/kubernetes.md

 - [comparison to swarm/compose](https://stackoverflow.com/questions/37845715/can-kubernetes-be-used-like-docker-compose)
 - [12-factor apps](https://12factor.net/) - TODO - Separate notes on this

- - Kubernetes cluster includes 2 things:
-  - Master: manages the cluster...
-    - scaling
-    - scheduling
-    - allocating processes to nodes
-    - updating
-  - Nodes: workers
-    - Runs containers (aka node processes)
-    - Each has a Kubelet, which is an agent for managing the node and communicating back to the cluster master.
-- Cluster should have a minimum of 3 nodes
-- Kubernetes API:
-  - hosted on master
-  - node - master communication
-  - end user (kubectl) - cluster communication
 ## Running Kubernetes locally
   - There are two options:
     1. Docker for Desktop now includes Kubernetes bundled